ShirakuGIT/eyrc-24-25-logistic-cobot/README.md

 2. **Docking and Interaction with UR5 Arm:**
    - At the docking station, the mobile robot aligns with the UR5 arm station.
    - The UR5 robotic arm, using **MoveIt2** and precise TF transformations, executes a pick-up or drop-off operation via its magnet-based or gripper mechanism.
+An alternative purely Forward Kinematics mechanism is also implemented and serves as a implementation to understand delat join commands in ROS2.

 3. **Payload Transport & Cycle Repeat:**
    - Once the UR5 arm completes the pick-and-place task, the mobile robot is directed to transport the payload to the drop zone.